 You don’t have to let misaligned teeth stand between you and a healthier, more confident smile.
-At Yenzer Family Dental, we’re proud to say that we offer Invisalign, the popular cosmetic braces system that’s helping patients transform their health and wellbeing around the world.
+At Yenzer Family Dental of Chesterfield, we’re proud to say that we offer Invisalign in our Chesterfield, MO dental office.
+This popular cosmetic braces system helps patients subtly transform their health and wellbeing around the world.

 What Is Invisalign?